GrainCorp has a long, rich history beginning in 1916.

-The new millennium brought with it a period of acquisition, cementing GrainCorp's position as Australia’s leading grain handler: Vicgrain (Victoria) was acquired in 2000, Grainco (Queensland) in 2003 and Hunter Grain in 2007.
+The new millennium brought with it a period of acquisition, cementing GrainCorp's position as Australia’s leading grain handler: Vicgrain (Victoria) acquired in 2000, Grainco (Queensland) in 2003 and Hunter Grain in 2007.

 A further 1 million tonnes of road transport is managed annually, and the Ports elevate an average of 5 million tonnes of grain and up to 1.5 million tonnes of non-grain commodities annually.

-GrainCorp Malt is one of the world's largest commercial malt producers, producing over 1 million tonnes of high quality and specialty malts annually for some of the world's leading brewers and distillers, as well as the emerging craft brew market.
+GrainCorp Malt is now one of the world's largest commercial malt producers, producing over 1 million tonnes of high quality and specialty malts annually for some of the world's leading brewers and distillers, as well as the emerging craft brew market.

 In October 2012, GrainCorp acquired the Gardner Smith Group, and Goodman Fielder’s commercial fats and oils business, Integro Foods (“Integro”).
 The two businesses have combined to form GrainCorp Oils, creating a leading integrated edible oils business with operations in Australia and New Zealand.

 Today, GrainCorp is Australia's largest agribusiness and a top ASX 100 company, operating a range of integrated businesses: Storage & Logistics, Marketing, Malt and Oils.
 Our operations span across Australia, NZ, USA, Canada, Singapore, China, the UK and Europe, providing an increasingly important service across the food supply chain.